School-of-Solana/program-rathodvinod5-1/PROJECT_DESCRIPTION.md

 ```

 2. Path for frontend code "frontend" (NextJS project)
-   - And please run front-end related command from "frontend" dir only
+   - Run front-end related command from "frontend" dir only

 ```bash
 # NextJS related command to be run from "frontend dir only